Strangemother/python-pris-algorithm/readme.md

 + Minimal overhead (1 integer per path)
 + Unlimited path length

+## What is it.

+> Parallel Sequence Detection on Realtime Streams with a Finite Automoton

+Or by definition: A [pattern recongition integer] sequence - table.

++ **Parallel**: Detect many sequences in parallel, such as detecting "wind" in "window" and "sidewinder"
++ **Sequence**: Maintain sequences, such as `W -> I -> N -> D`
++ **Detection**: Discover these sequences within streams of data, such as a file
++ **Realtime** Streams: Any stream of data, such as live media or sockets (unseekable records)
++ **a Finite Automoton**: the micro internal machinery of the algorithm, detecting sequences, and keeping indicies.

 ## How does it work

 1. Add sequences to detect (such as string)
 2. Input event streams (such as keyboard key presses)
 3. Capture events for sequence matches

+Internally the _current state_ of detections is a table of integers.

 ## Efficiencies